googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 NOTE: When computing a variable ClipBox compute the min/max coordinates using floating point values and then round to int values such that the clip box expands.
-That is, round xMin and yMin down and round xMax and yMax up.
+That is, round xMin and yMin towards negative infinity and round xMax and yMax towards positive infinity.

 For variable data, a base/sequence scheme is used to index into variation mapping data.
 See 5.7.11.4 for details.